jdesbonnet/LPC824_ADC_DMA_example/README.md

 This example is built upon examples provided by NXP for the LPC824.
 I recommend having chapters 21 (ADC), 11,12 (DMA), 16 (SCT) of UM10800 LPC82x User Manual for reference.

+## How to build

+This project was created with LPCXpresso IDE (version 7.7.2).
+However it should also be possible to build without LPCXPresso using the GCC ARM Embedded compiler and the makefile in Debug directory.
+More on this later.
+Any comments and suggestions, please email me (address below).

 Joe Desbonnet
 jdesbonnet@gmail.com
 16 July 2015.